Have You Visited Daytona Beach Lately?

 If you are a craft beer lover, check out Daytona Beach’s Ale Trail.
 This collection of 15 brewpubs and microbreweries offer beer enthusiasts their own sort of mini-vacation.
 Pair it with appetizers for a complete package.

-Tanger Outlets have plans to build an outlet mall in Daytona Beach, opening November 18th, 2016, just in time for the holiday season.
+Tanger Outlets has a massive outlet mall in Daytona Beach, which opened in November 2016.
 The mall is located near I-95 and LPGA Boulevard.
 You can see all of the wonderful stores from the interstate.
 Older malls are being renovated, too; the Volusia Mall recently underwent a $5 million dollar upgrade.

 Perhaps the biggest endeavor in Daytona is the One Daytona development, the first of its type in the world.
 Its location will be across from the Daytona International Speedway.
 This premier retail, entertainment, and dining complex will open in phases and encompass over 300,000 square feet of fun where visitors, race fans, and residents can live, shop, play, and indulge.
 The exclusive Marriott Autograph Collection Hotel, The Daytona, will find its home here as well.